comp0160/comp0160.github.io/index.md

 ## Practical Lab Sessions

-The pages below contain information and links to online experiments for the first four weeks of Thursday morning practicals.
+The pages below contain information and links to online experiments and other materials for the Thursday morning practicals.

 * Week 1 (16 Jan 2025): [Psychophysics](lab1.html)